 Needle being removed/catheter being placed

+Then, with the right forelimb of the piglet in extension, make a cutaneous incision on the right groin area of the piglet [1] and use surgical forceps to dissect the subcutaneous and muscular tissues [2].

+Incision being made

+Tissue being dissected

-surgical exposure of the right femoral artery and the Seldinger method to insert a 20-centimeter, a 3-5-French thermodilution catheter as an arterial line [2].
+Use surgical exposure of the right femoral artery and the Seldinger method to insert a 20-centimeter, a 3-5-French thermodilution catheter as an arterial line [2].

 Guidewire being removed